dragonsky777/Truth-or-dare/README.md

 -Users to Answer the truth or dare question
 -Rest the question after each answer
 -keep history of all interactions
--This should be fun :)
+-This should be fun!
+Let's play:)